WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Foothills.
 Shrublands, meadows, streamsides.
 Spring.

-Golden Currant’s delicate lemon flowers show brightly in early spring green foliage.
-The flowers will be followed by golden, then orange, then red, juicy and very tasty berries.
+Ribes aureum's delicate lemon-yellow flowers show brightly in early spring-green foliage.
+The flowers are followed by golden, then orange, then red, juicy and very tasty berries.
 Golden Currant is relatively uncommon in the Four Corners area, but it can sometimes be found in abundance in the foothills along streams and ponds.
 Its gently scalloped leaves often change to deep maroon in the fall.

-Ribes aureum was first collected by Meriwether Lewis in April of 1806 in what is now the state of Washington "on the banks of the rivers Missouri and Columbia".
+Ribes aureum was first collected by Meriwether Lewis, April 16, 1806 in what is now the state of Washington "on the banks of the rivers Missouri and Columbia".
 (Lewis' words as quoted in Intermountain Flora.)
 Pursh named and described the plant in his Flora of North America, 1814.
 "Aureum" is Latin for "gold".

 Ribes aureum (Golden Currant)